jerryUNSW/fraud_detect/GroupReport.md

 \end{aligned}
 $$

-An alernative way of estimating the money saved on coverage is:
+An alernative way of estimating the money saved on coverage is to take advantage of the coverage distribution.
 $$
 \begin{aligned}
     \sum \hat{y_i} &= N \times \hat{\bar{y}}  \\
-                  &= rr \\
+                  &= 10459 \times 8710.88 \\
                   &= 91107138.29375029
 \end{aligned}
 $$